Stress Less - Live More

 - Chill Out Lounge (SU 145 C & D)

 - Dog therapy (SU 145 A & F)

 - Breathing meditation

 - Free snacks, crafts, and giveaways!

-Relax in our low sensory, tea light lit Chill Out lounge with guided relaxation sessions, massage chairs and a peaceful environment to sip your tea, meditate or simply breathe.
+Relax in our low sensory, tea light lit Chill Out lounge with guided breathing meditation and stretching, massage chairs, and a peaceful environment to sip your tea, meditate or simply breathe.

 Sponsored by UB Health, Wellness & Counseling departments and the Student Association

 Koru is a mindfulness and meditation program that assists students to better manage stress and lead healthier lives.

 When you are trying to develop a daily meditation practice, it can help to record your practice in a log.
 Choosing a daily - life activity, like brushing your teeth or washing the dishes, to do more mindfully each week will make you more mindful on a regular basis.
 Recording two things you are grateful for each day, can improve mood and decrease your stress.
 The sample practice log below has these elements and can help you to get started with your daily meditation practice.